-The Coalition’s Member Agencies have designated three primary focus areas where coordination among multiple modes and multiple jurisdictions would be highly beneficial in furthering transportation improvements.
+The Coalition’s Member Agencies have designated primary focus areas where coordination among multiple modes and multiple jurisdictions would be highly beneficial in furthering transportation improvements.

 A committee was established for each focus area, and this page contains highlights of the Intermodal Movement of Freight and Passengers Committee.
 News items are shown below, and the menu on the right contains links to additional Intermodal Movement of Freight and Passengers Committee information.

 Commercial Vehicle Operations Online Portal on Coalition Website